-Figure 1: An ADHD Symptoms with future Challenges
+Fig. 1 An ADHD Symptoms with future Challenges

+As the current healthcare approaches are being updated, there is a trend of consumer awareness for their health.
 In particular scenario, the demand for remote healthcare is getting promoted than ever.
 Present IoMT framework for healthcare encourages health centers to ameliorate the quality treatment with focusing on overall optimization in terms of the cost also [4].
 The ADHD diagnosis is required to be updated as the living style is being sophisticated and patients need the treatment instantly without any basic hurdles to get the treatment.
 Hence, an ADHD care framework is required to proposed for smart healthcare, in which patient will get support from medical representatives without wastage of time and treatment will be reliable as the patient can approach to the experts remotely and time won't be constraint [5].